mtumilowicz/java11-lambda-compilation/README.md

 instructions generated during compilation, meaning the actual responsibility of constructing lambda is bootstrapped to runtime.

-The term "bootstrapping" in this context means that it prepares everything necessary to actually execute the job later.
+The term "bootstrapping" means that it prepares everything necessary to actually execute the job later.

 # compile time
-Instead of generating direct bytecode for lambda (like proposed anonymous class syntactic sugar approach), compiler declares a recipe (via `invokeDynamic` instructions) and delegates the real construction approach to runtime.
+Instead of generating direct bytecode for lambda - compiler declares a recipe (via `invokeDynamic` instructions) and delegates the real construction approach to runtime.

 ## phases
 1. Generate an `invokedynamic` call site (called lambda factory) - this